dmoisset/notebook/understanding-pep-622.md

 * The obvious way (in the sense of first idea coming to mind, not necessarily the best) to get the structure of something, is return something that looks like a structure. i.e. having a `__structure__` method on an object that returns a namedtuple, or dict or similar.
 I can imagine that the authors may want to prevent allocating auxiliar objects during the matching process, but that's just a guess.
 If that's the case, returning by default an object `__dict__` or some sort of mapping view on the attributes could still be fine.
 It's not clear to me why the "keys" of this structure are placed apart.
 * Something that surprises me (perhaps I've missed something) is that the job of determining the structure doesn't fall in the object, but in the matcher instead.
 For me there should be an instance method in `object` (that subclasses can override) that returnes the algebraic structure of the value.
 The PEP as is creates different destructuring views depending on which matching class you use (something that was mentioned but not discussed a lot in the python-dev list).
 The `__match__` method could remain in the matcher (i.e, possible a default implementation that just wraps `isinstance`)

+My take is that `__match__` does not have proper separation of concerns, and tries to be in charge of deciding if something fits a label or not (which looks like a responsability of the pattern) but also how to decompose a given object (which seems responsability of the object being decomposed)

+Even if all my opinions above is wrong, the match protocol is generally confusing for me and perhaps the weaker part of the PEP.
+I understand, and generally agree the goal of "let's not make this unnecessarily complicated" as a reason to not have a more elaborate one.
+But even more, I think the current one is still too complicated.
+The matchers could change the default logic to do something that's not an isinstance check.
+Do we ever need to do that? could that behaviour be left fixed? what are good examples of things we could do by overriding that?
+You can also return a proxy object which by default is the matched object; and again, what's a good case for this functionality? why introduce this idea of proxy object?
+I feel that other PEPs introducing new protocols make a good case for showing situations where you want to add/override the default behaviour, but this PEP doesn't.

 # About syntax and clarity